Adarsh3315/DeepScaleR2/README.md

 - **UI Limitations**:
   Remember, this demo features a basic GUI by design.
 The focus is on showcasing LLM-powered strategic analysis rather than advanced UI/UX design.

----

 ## Contributing 🤝

 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or submit a pull request on our GitHub repository if you have suggestions for improvements.

----

 ## License 📝

 DeepScale R2 is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

 ## Acknowledgments 🙏

 - **Jarvis AI**:
-  A special thank you to Jarvis AI for contributing 95% of the code in this project.
+  A special thank you to my personal assistant Jarvis AI for contributing 95% of the code in this project.
 Your assistance has been invaluable!
 - **Hugging Face & PyTorch**:
   For providing the robust libraries that power our LLM and deep learning functionalities.
 - **Community & Open Source Contributors**:
   Thank you to all who continue to support and contribute to the open-source ecosystem.

----

 ## GitHub Repository and Demo Video 📂